ikamoworkshop/log-v2/README.md

 # IKAMO.ME
 ---
-This is a personal log that documents a collection of photos from different events from my live and different articles to share my thoughts and stories.
+This personal log documents a collection of photos from different events in my life and articles to share my thoughts and stories.

 ---
-##Takeaways
+## Takeaways
 - TBD